ipapadimitriou/ipapadimitriou.github.io/_teaching/2021_anomalies.md

 ---
 layout: page
 title: QFT Anomalies & Applications
-description: graduate course given at the Beijing Institute of Mathematical Sciences and applications (BIMSA) in the fall of 2021
+description: graduate course given at the Beijing Institute of Mathematical Sciences and Applications (BIMSA) in the fall of 2021
 img:
-importance: 1
+importance: 2
 category: graduate
 related_publications:
 ---